rancher/docs/content/k3s/latest/en/security/secrets_encryption/_index.md

 To rotate secrets encryption keys on HA setups:

->**Note** While not required, it is recommended that you pick one server node from which to run the `secrets-encrypt` commands.
+>**Note:** While not required, it is recommended that you pick one server node from which to run the `secrets-encrypt` commands.

 - Start up all three K3s servers with the `--secrets-encryption` flag.
 For brevity, the servers will be referred to as S1, S2, S3.